Using the Application/Graphical User Interface (GUI)

 Example: Penguin Watch

 We want to configure files for workflow 6465 v52.76.
-Enter this information into the GUI and click the start button:
+Enter this information into the GUI, along with the directory to save the files, and click the start button:

 GUI config